 Without relevant paid advertisements, you run the risk of creating dissonance with your prospects.
 For example, a lack of brand presence allows outside agents to curate the message.
 Plus, marketers don’t have as much control of the message on organic search results, especially when there are immediate, major changes that customers need to know about.

-PPC multiplies the value of other marketing
+PPC multiplies the value of digital marketing for banks.

 Next, David discusses how Workshop Digital helped a regional bank handle a major acquisition.
 While a merger and acquisition is a threat to current customers, he claims that it also represents an opportunity to gain new ones.
 Customers need to be informed of these changes—and it’s up to the brand to control that message.